tineggarcia/messy-memory/README.md

 # User Experience (UX)

-* The main goal is to let the user test their Harry Potter knowledge.
-* The user should have good insight in the content when viewing the startpage.
-* The user should have an easy accesible button to start the quiz.
-* The user should receive direct feedback on wheter the answer is correct or not.
-* The user should have the possiblity to restart the quiz and try to improve.

 ## User Stories

+* The main goal is to test the users memory thru critical thinking and their ability to remember and recall information, and to make it challenging, a time limit is set.
-* As a user, upon loading of the website, he/she will be able to have a least a tiny bit of idea of what the game is all about.
+* As a user, upon loading of the website, he/she will be able to have a least a tiny bit of idea of what the game is all about, that's the idea of the game being straight forward and intuitive.
 * As a user, I want the website to be interesting and inviting for me and will entice to start a new game.
-* As a user, I want the website/game to be colourful and lively to look at to
+* As a user, I want the website/game to be colourful and lively to look at and includes a clear and nice images.

-* As a user I want to be able to straight away tell what is the website all about.
-* As a user I want the website to be inviting and will entice me to explore the website more.
-* As a user I want to find what am I looking for through smooth and easy navigation.
+* As a user and a fan or aware of the popular Super Mario game, can relate to the theme, when it comes to colours, background, images and even texts.
-* As a user I want to be satisfied with the amount of information I have acquired from the website  or meets my expectation.
+* As a user, read a brief and simple description of the mechanics of the game.
-* As a user I want to understand the purpose of the website and what it has to offer upon loading it or just by few clicks.
+* As a user,  should have easy access to a New button.
-* As a user I want to be able to see the available items that are available for the consumer in the website.
+* As a user, be able to see the high scores recorded.
-* As a user I want to enjoy navigating through the website and will keep my interest as I go through the site.
-* As a user I want to be inspired get some idea by the photo gallery provided in the site.
-* As a user I want the site to be able to help me in making my mind or pick the right one or at least choose a prospective one.
-* As a user I want that in the event that I couldn't find what I'm looking for in site, there will be a way to let the site owner know.
-* As a user I want to be able to know the contact details and location of Baking Frenzy Cakes.
+* As a user, should know their current score on the game.
-* As a user I want to see the items I am looking for quickly through selections available in the website to avoid going through the entire site.
-* As a user I want to see what people has to say about Baking Frenzy through the feedbacks or testimonials.
-* As a user I want to be able to let the site know that I want to get updated of promos and news through signing up toe their newsletter.
+* As a user should be able to get a feedback of the correct and incorrect answers.
+* As a user, game must clearly indicate/show when the game has began.
-* As a user I want to be able to have a quick link to see all the artists works and be inspired.
+* As a user, during the game, be able to know the time remaining to solve the game.
-* As a user I want to be able to connect or find out more through social media links.
-* As a user I want to be over-all satisfied with my experience with the website and will definitely be checking back again.
+* As a user I want to be over-all satisfied with my experience with the game website  and will definitely be checking back again.

 [Back to top](<#contents>)